thegeeksam/Team_CSE_C-2024/README.md

 # Student Innovations - MIT App Inventor Projects

-# Team_CSE_C-2024
 This repository hosts the mobile applications created by CSE C (2024 - 28 Batch) students using MIT App Inventor.
 It serves as a platform to showcase their creativity, innovation, and coding skills.
 Each project is a unique example of how young minds can leverage technology to solve real-world problems and create engaging applications.

-## Introduction
+# Team_CSE_C-2024
 Welcome to the **Student Innovations** repository!
 This repository features mobile applications created by students using MIT App Inventor.
 Here, you will find a collection of projects that highlight the creativity and technical skills of our students.

 ## About MIT App Inventor